sellwe/Master_thesis_sebastian/README.md

 |---|---|---|---|---|---|---|---|---|---|
 | Transcripts | 191 | 1,813 | 421 | 450 | 200 | 1,089 | 260 | 597 | 15,005 |

 Note the drop in rank 1 and 2 after filtering for duplication only.
 Most ancient transcripts are single-copy genes present across many species, including drosophila, with no duplication events recorded.
-Only 191 transcripts have a recorded event at rank 1.
+Only 191 transcripts have a recorded duplication event at rank 1.
 Paralog expansions in C. maculatus are overwhelmingly recent, concentrated at rank 9, consistent with TE-driven gene family expansion.

 Since this project focuses on paralogs and duplications only, age rank analyses are restricted to transcripts with birth_type = duplication.